 It is mandatory that all solos, and a representative from each duo/team attend a 2018 Rottnest Channel Swim Briefing.
 It is highly recommended that the support boat skipper also attends, regardless of if they have skippered in the event before as significant and important changes to the safety protocols and course layout are made each year.
 The support boat skipper is ultimately responsible for the well being of the swimmer/s and support crew on the day of the event so it is vital for your safety that they are sufficiently prepared and informed.

-The Metro Safety Briefing for the 2018 Event is yet to be announced but will be held during the first week of February 2018 at HBF Stadium, 100 Stephenson Avenue, Mount Claremont.
+The Metro Safety Briefing for the 2018 Event will be held on Saturday, 3 February 2018 at HBF Stadium, 100 Stephenson Avenue, Mount Claremont.

 The 2018 briefing will start at 2.30pm (FYI we close the doors too).
 From 1.00pm to 5.00pm we had hit92.9 with icey poles and music from the Jeep, fitness advice from HBF Stadium, a sausage sizzle from Surf Life Saving WA and the Department of Transport (Marine) were also there for any skipper questions in the front grassed area in front of the main entrance.
 T-shirts were also available to be purchased before and after the briefing and the Rottnest Island Authority were able to help with Landing Fees after you collected your race pack.
 The RCSA will also have a Practical Tips and Tricks table and a Help Desk for any questions you may have regarding the Event and what to expect on Swim day.